 If this all sounds like a good fit for you, please send your resume and a brief email or letter explaining why you are particularly interested in the role and why we should be particularly interested in you!
 You can send this to PeopleandCulture@impactjustice.org.
 Please have the subject line of the email read “[Your Last Name], [Your First Name] Application for IJ People and Culture Director.
 Please specify in your email or letter whether you are applying for a position at the Director level, the Vice President level, or both.

 We plan on making decisions on a rolling basis, so the earlier you apply the better.
-We hope to formally close the application process no later than February 20, 2022 if we have not already filled the position.

 Note that we are committed to workplace diversity and providing equal employment opportunities.
 Please also note that we are going to be especially excited in candidates who understand the unique nature of a mission-driven organization, have helped other organizations with cultural transformations and/or infrastructure building, have direct experience with the criminal legal or juvenile justice legal systems, and have a good sense of humor about themselves and the complexities of collaborating with team members in remote locations.